feraliscatus/VxAfee/README.md

 ## A hypothetical, open source, DIY-able personalized peptide vaccine design against 2019-nCoV during a Zombie apocalypse.
 It might be interesting to test this in-vitro against a cell culture to determine what type of response there is using an ELISPOT assay.

 ## Disclaimer:
 Although it is believed peptide vaccines should be safer when produced correctly than traditional vaccines, synthesizing and using your own vaccine will be deadly or worse if you make a mistake or there is any contamination.
-Use common sense, if you haven't knowledge and experience in protein purification and synthesis do not attempt it.
-To be clear it would be foolish to attempt to make and use this vaccine because let's face it --  unless you are reading this from the Wuhan exotic Mcbat-meat-shop you likely aren't getting Coronavirus.
+This design is intended for experienced companies, scientists, or organizations to implement with adequate resources and testing facilities.

 ## Background
 2019-nCoV, is an emerging Coronavirus related to SARS and MERS is currently (as of January 2020).
 It has a lower lethality rate than SARS but appears to be spreading because symptoms take longer to develop.